swaptacular/swpt_accounts/protocol.rst

    32-bit integer wrapping).

 status_flags : int16
    Account configuration flags.
-Different implementations may use these flags for different purposes.
+Different server implementations may use these flags for different purposes.

 negligible_amount : float
    The maximum amount that should be considered negligible.
 It MUST be